ariga/atlas/doc/md/reference.md

 ### atlas migrate push

-Push a migration directory with an optional tag to the Atlas registry
+Push a migration directory with an optional tag to the Atlas Registry

 #### Usage
 ```
 atlas migrate push [flags] directory[:tag]
 ```

+#### Details
+The 'atlas migrate push' command allows you to push your migration directory to the Atlas Registry.
+If no repository exists in the registry for the pushed directory, a new one is created.
+Otherwise, the directory state will be updated.
+Read more: https://atlasgo.io/registry

 #### Example